buditanrim/buditanrim.github.io/_posts/2021-02-16-a-manager-cried-in-front-of-me.md

 "I might not know all the answers, but let's work on this together," I said.

-> Sometimes, as a manager, we don't always have to give a solution.
-We need to listen.
-Help to make sense of things.
+> Sometimes, we need to listen first.

 {%include tweet.html link="https://ctt.ac/yfffD" %}